 A UI component library is a (usually) robust set of ready-made UI components such as buttons, inputs, dialogs, and so on.
 They serve as building blocks for layouts.
 Thanks to their modular nature, we can arrange components in many different ways to achieve unique effects.

 You can check Vuexy React admin template.
 It is based on Create React App, Redux & Reactstrap BS4.
 Furthermore, this template is a beautifully crafted, clean & modern designed admin theme.
-Also, it works on different workable applications including Todo, Chat, eCommerce.
+Also, it works on different workable applications including Todo, Chat, and eCommerce.
 Besides, Vuexy Admin provides advanced cards for eCommerce, Analytics, Statistics, Weather, Charts, Maps, and Interactive.
-This amazing template provides 100+ pages including Profile, Knowledge Base, Search, Authentication, etc.
+This Admin Dashboard Template React provides 100+ pages including Profile, Knowledge Base, Search, Authentication, etc.

 Ant Design React UI library is a design system for enterprise-level products.
 It’s based on the Ant Design project and contains a set of high-quality components and demos for building rich, interactive UIs.
 Besides, the components include internationalization support for dozens of languages.